-"We are hopeful that calling this Stage 1 curtailment will prevent us from exceeding the federal health-based standard for fine particle pollution," said Bob Elliott, executive director of the agency.
-"Wood smoke is a nuisance and a public health hazard," Elliott continued, "so reducing wood smoke where feasible benefits everyone.
+"We are hopeful that these measures will be enough to keep us from reaching dangerously high levels of fine particle pollution," said Bob Elliott, executive director of the agency.
+"Whether it is achieved through driving less or reducing wood smoke, we need to see some demonstrated improvement in our air quality.
 We are not asking anyone to go without heat, but to use an alternative source of heat if possible until our air quality improves."

 On cold nights with little or no wind, wood smoke pollution can accumulate to levels that are considered unhealthy.
-Fine particles released by smoke from wood stoves, fireplaces and other (more)

-burning are of concern because they can reach deep into the lungs.
+Fine particles released by smoke from wood stoves, fireplaces and other burning are of concern because they can reach deep into the lungs.
 Episodes of high fine particle pollution can trigger asthma attacks, cause difficulty breathing and make lung and heart problems worse.